PDLT-University-of-York/test-split-site/docs/ultra/course-image.md

 	If you want to use a course image larger than 1200 × 240 pixels, maintain the same 5:1 aspect ratio.

+## Sourcing images

-Avoid using any copyrighted material when creating your site’s course image.
+You must not use copyrighted material when creating your site’s course image.

-You can use the [university’s photo library](https://brand.york.ac.uk/account/dashboard/) to download images owned by the university, or [Unsplash](https://unsplash.com/) for copyright-free images.
+Images should be high quality; preferably taken by a professional photographer.
+You can use the [University’s photo library](https://brand.york.ac.uk/account/dashboard/) to download professional photographs owned by the University.

+You can also use [Unsplash.com](https://unsplash.com/) to source copyright-free images.

 Download images at a resolution that meets the minimum requirements for Ultra.
-The **Web Image gallery** size on the photo library meets these requirements.
+The **Web Image gallery** size on the University's photo library meets these requirements.

 ![The university photo library download options menu showing the correct resolution to use when downloading an image to use as a course image](images/course-images-photo-library.png)